Originally from: Okaya, Japan

 Birthday: November 29

-How did you get started?
-I started playing cello when I was 5 years old because both of my older brothers were already playing the cello.
-My oldest brother still plays with the Yomiuri Nippon Symphony in Yokohama Japan.
+How did you get started playing an instrument?
+I started playing cello when I was 5 years old because both of my older brothers were already taking cello lessons and instead of letting me choose a new instrument, my mom thought it would be easier for all of us to go to lessons together!
+My oldest brother still plays with the Yomiuri Nippon Symphony in Tokyo Japan.

-Interests outside music: Cooking, eating out, shopping, traveling, and spending time with my family!
+Interests outside music: Cooking, eating out, traveling, and spending time with my family!

-Bio:Bio: Born in Japan, Shino Hayashi began studying cello at the age of 5.
-She holds degrees from the Toho Gakuen School of Music, the Moores School of Music at the University of Houston and an Artist Certificate from the Meadows School of the Arts at Southern Methodist University.
-Her principal teachers have included Keiko Matsunami, Ko Iwasaki, Christopher Adkins and Vagram Saradjian.
-She has preformed with symphony orchestras throughout Japan and the United States including the NHK Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Yomiuri Nippon Symphony Orchestra, the Saito Kinen Festival Orchestra, the Houston Symphony, Houston Grand Opera, and the River Oaks Chamber Orchestra.
+Born in Nagano prefecture in the central mountains of Japan, Shino Hayashi began studying cello at the age of 5.
+An accomplished orchestral musician, she has preformed with symphony orchestras throughout Japan and the United States including the NHK Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Yomiuri Nippon Symphony Orchestra, the Saito Kinen Festival Orchestra, the Houston Symphony, Houston Grand Opera, and the River Oaks Chamber Orchestra.

 An avid chamber musician, Hayashi was a prize winner in the Japan Chamber Music Competition and a recipient of the Ishikawa Music Academy Award.
 She was a member of Cello Ensemble Saito at the World Cello Congress in St. Petersburg Russia and toured with the ensemble throughout Europe and Japan.
 She attended the string quartet young artist program at the Saito Kinen Festival and was chosen as a soloist to perform under the baton of Maestro Seiji Ozawa in Matsumoto, Japan.